knowyourphrase.com - Meanings and Origins of Phrases | If you're interested in animals, feel free to check out the animal phrases list!

 To risk it all, even if it means losing everything; going all out.

-Well, various sources claim that the source of this saying is rooted in gambling.
-Wikitionary, for instance, says the idiom comes from "Hawaiian Pidgin craps slang," where the participating players would wager everything on a single roll.
-Thus, the players were going for broke in the sense that they were putting everything on the line, win or lose, based on that one roll.
+Well, this phrase is believed to have originated from gambling, where people bet their money in hopes of winning more.
+Wikitionary claims that the idiom comes from "Hawaiian Pidgin craps slang," where the participating players would wager everything on a single roll of the dice.
+Thus, the players were 'going for broke' in the sense that they were putting everything on the line, win or lose, based on that one roll.
+Yes, they would be broke if they lost.

 Note: The definitions for sayings can be found with ease, but finding the origins of phrases proves far more challenging.
 Looking back through history, it's tough to find the place or person in which a phrase has its roots.
 We are limited to what can be found in writings, such as books, poems, newspapers, and plays.
 Often times, phrases will be quoted from century old newspapers, or from plays that were done in the 17th century by playwrights like William Shakespeare.